UnlockedLabs/intro-to-web-dev-curriculum/content/http/reading/how-the-internet-works/index.md

    It's easy to look up the IP address of any domain name using freely-available tools.

-   Use the popular site [MX Toolbox](https://mxtoolbox.com/DNSLookup.aspx) to look up the IP address of `launchcode.org`.
+   Use the popular site `https://mxtoolbox.com/DNSLookup.aspx` to look up the IP address of `launchcode.org`.

 {{% /notice %}}